Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-Surprisingly, no numerical studies have been reported to date for the ``vanilla'' Edwards-Anderson Ising spin glass (EASG) \cite{edwards:75} (Normal-distributed random interactions with zero mean).
-Recently, Le Doussal {\em et al}.~\cite{ledoussal:12} suggested the possibility of SOC in the EASG for finite space dimensions.
-Their calculation is based on droplet arguments and suggests that at least for fields close to zero SOC should be present when studying avalanches in the EASG.
-Although their considerations are done for systems in equilibrium, their results suggest that SOC might be present in out-of-equilibrium avalanche simulations as done for the SK model in Ref.~\cite{pazmandi:99}.
+A recent study \cite{goncalves:08} on the efficiency of hysteretic optimization \cite{pal:06} suggests that system-spanning avalanches might be favored in fully connected models.
+However, surprisingly, no numerical studies have been reported to date for the ``vanilla'' Edwards-Anderson Ising spin glass (EASG) \cite{edwards:75} (Gaussian interactions with zero mean).
+Recently \cite{ledoussal:10,ledoussal:12}, the possibility of SOC in the EASG for $d < \infty$ was suggested.
+The work is strictly valid at equilibrium (i.e., for switches in the ground state) and is based on droplet arguments (where a critical response is expected for fields close to zero).
+These results raise the question as to whether SOC might be present in out-of-equilibrium avalanche simulations of the EASG, as done for the SK model \cite{pazmandi:99}.

 A deeper understanding of models that exhibit SOC is thus needed.
-Because the SK model is thought to be the mean-field limit of the EASG, standard lore would suggest that the short-range EASG may display SOC for all space dimensions $d \ge 6$, i.e., above the upper critical dimension $d_{\rm u}$ where mean-field behavior sets in.
-To understand whether mean-field behavior suffices, or truly long/infinite-range interactions are needed, we study field-driven avalanche distributions at zero temperature for the EASG in $d = 2$, $3$, $4$, $6$, and $8$ space dimensions.
-Therefore, we probe the system below, at, and above the (equilibrium) upper critical dimension.
-In addition, we compare to results for $d = \infty$, i.e., the SK model.
-Our results, obtained for extremely large system sizes, demonstrate that as long as the space dimension $d < \infty$ no SOC is present in the EASG.
-However, for $d = \infty$ (SK model), SOC is recovered.
-Our results therefore indicate that long-range interactions represent the key ingredient to obtain parameter-free avalanches and SOC in spin systems.
+Because the SK model is thought to be the mean-field limit of the EASG, standard lore would suggest that the EASG may display SOC for all space dimensions $d \ge 6$ (above the upper critical dimension $d_{\rm u}$ where mean-field behavior sets in).
+To understand whether mean-field behavior suffices or long-range interactions (with and without a diverging number of neighbors) are needed, we study field-driven avalanches at zero temperature for the EASG in $d = 2$ -- $6$, and $8$ (with $z = 2d$ neighbors), as well as the Viana-Bray (VB) model ($d = \infty$, $z = 6$) \cite{viana:85}.
+In addition, we study spin glasses on scale-free graphs \cite{katzgraber:12} where the number of neighbors is distributed according to a power law $\sim z^{-\lambda}$.
+Therefore, we probe the system below and above the (equilibrium) upper critical dimension, as well as for different combinations of interaction range and number of neighbors $z$.
+In addition, we compare to results for the SK model ($d = \infty$, $z = N-1$, with $N$ the number of spins).
+Our results demonstrate that as long as $d < \infty$, no SOC is present in the EASG.
+Furthermore, no SOC is present for the VB model ($d = \infty$ but $z = 6$ fixed) or spin glasses on scale-free graphs when the edge degree does not diverge with the system size ($\lambda > 2$).
+However, for the SK model, SOC is recovered.
+Our results therefore indicate that a diverging number of neighbors is the key ingredient to obtain SOC in glassy spin systems.